Last Updated on : 2024-11-20 02:13:28download

 NB-IoT supports three power saving modes: PSM (power saving mode), DRX (discontinuous reception mode), and eDRX(extended discontinuous reception mode).

 The terminal is in deep hibernation during the non-service period and does not receive downstream data.
-Only when the terminal actively sends mobile original data (MO data), the downstream data cached by the IoT Console can be received.
+Only when the terminal actively sends mobile original data (MO data), the downstream data cached by the Developer Platform can be received.

 In this status, the radio frequency of the terminal is turned off, which is equivalent to a shutdown status.
 However, the core network side still retains the user context, and the user does not need to attach PDN establishment when entering the idle status or connected status.